 So, how do scientists know whether or not their conclusions are true?
 Think back to the scientific method.
 Once the scientist has made an observation and developed a hypothesis, they will then design an experiment to test the hypothesis.
-If the experiment is well-designed, then other scientists could repeat the same process and get the same results.
-If this happens, then the first scientist is reasonably sure that the results are accurate and the conclusions are true.
+If the experiment is well designed, other scientists can repeat the same process and get the same results.
+If this happens, the first scientist can be reasonably sure that the results are accurate and the conclusions are true.
 By showing that the same results can be brought about again and again, the experiment results will be accepted by other scientists, and eventually by other people as well.